RAF Acaster Malbis, Yorkshire.

 Lancaster's moving around a perimeter track.

-Main Runway heading 22.
+Main runway heading 22.

 Trees have been planted on the runway now so it will soon be woodland.